top of page

 "Clowns to the left of me, jokers to the right, here I am, stuck in the middle with you."

 The attitudes of the moto drivers are that; "I am small, fast, immortal and I don't need to follow the rules."
 And they are impatient!
 They weave in and out of traffic, squeezing through tight spaces, pass you on the left or right, and ride your bumper.
 If the common sense thing to do is wear helmets the drivers don't; or respect the weight limit of the bike, they don't; respect the purpose of the vehicle's intent they don't.
 The owners of those motos will pile as many people and kids on the bike as possible, (many times without helmets) like it is a 7 passenger van.
 They will haul all sorts of oversized and dangerous items as if their bike is a 1 ton truck.
-Recently the moto driver was hauling 5 regular sized square gas containers; three were lined up on the rack on the back while 2 were strapped to his chest.
-Cringe worthy!
+Recently a moto driver was hauling five regular sized square gas containers; three were lined up on the rack on the back while two were strapped to his chest and back.
+At night, many moto drivers do not use their lights but continue darting in and out amongst the cars like shadows; you don't really see them but you can sense their presence all around.

 Comments